Towards Robust Representation of Limit Orders Books for Deep Learning Models: Introduction

-The use of algorithmic trading strategies and the digitisation of exchange activities has made available a tremendous amount of LOB data for practitioners and researchers to study the market dynamics using data-driven approaches.
-This led to a surge in interest for big data applications in the financial markets and machine learning (including deep learning) models have become a trend in the quantitative finance domain \cite{buehler2019deep}, \cite{wiese2020quant}.
-One of the classical and popular tasks using limit order books is the short-term price forecasting task, which is studied extensively in the academic literature and is valuable from the commercial perspective for markets including equities, currencies and commodities.
+The use of algorithmic trading strategies and the digitisation of exchange activities has made available a tremendous amount of LOB data for practitioners and researchers allowing them to study the market dynamics using various data-driven approaches.
+This led to a surge in interest for big data applications in the financial markets and machine learning (especially deep learning) models have become a trend in the quantitative finance domain \citep{buehler2019deep,wiese2020quant}. \\

-Limit order book data come in different degrees of granularity, including \emph{Level-1} data providing the best bid/ask prices and volumes, \emph{Level-2} data providing the same data across a certain number of price levels and \emph{Level-3} data containing the non-aggregated orders placed by market participants.
-This information is captured and represented in vectors or matrices before they are fed into machine learning models.
-In our work, we focus on LOB data representations to be used as input signals to machine learning models.
-As we mentioned, a vector/matrix organisation of the raw limit order book information is necessary for upcoming machine learning processes.
-This information organisation scheme leads to the initial representation, which is the foundation of model performance.

-Sometimes, this transformation from raw data to feature vectors is referred to as \emph{feature engineering}, if feature extraction techniques are applied manually to the raw data.
-This requires a good and comprehensive domain knowledge to make sure the extracted features match the learning task.
-By contrast, \emph{representation learning}, also called \emph{feature learning}, is an automated approach to discover an optimal representation for the data.
-The major difference between feature engineering and representation learning is whether the representation is formed in a purely data-driven way.
-Also, it is common for a machine learning system to involve both feature engineering and representation learning with multiple levels of representation appearing at different stage of processing (see figure \ref{fig:lob} (B)).